- Wellness Core Dog Food Review

 As far as fat is concerned, the dry dog food version of this brand is slightly lower than other brands in the market, although we cannot say the same for its semi-moist and wet dog food varieties.

 The good news is that Wellness Core always includes its Fish and Flax Omega Health system, balancing omega-6 fatty acids with the ideal proportion of omega-3 fatty acids for greater health benefits for your pet.
+You may also like our article on the best fish oil for dogs.

 Low to below average carbs